yeahrb/yeah/README.md

 Overview
 --------
-Yeah is designed to be the ideal base on which to build compelling video games.
+Yeah helps you build video games while keeping you as happy as possible.

-  * Favors convention over configuration
+  * Convention over configuration - *focus on things that matter*
-  * Prioritizes clean and readable code
+  * Clean, tight, unit-tested codebase - *maximum hackability*
-  * Comprehensively unit tested
+  * Portable and open source - *lock-in is lame*

 ### Command-line utilities